FreeSign

 Pricing: how does free actually work?

 FreeSign is free today, with no account and no card — not a trial.
-We can run it free because we don't store your PDF (no document-storage cost), we don't have user accounts (no auth/billing/support cost), and the cryptographic primitives (Cloudflare Workers, WebCrypto, OpenTimestamps calendars, DigiCert TSA's free tier) cost essentially nothing per signature.
-The per-signature cost we do incur is a fraction of a cent for the HSM CA signature on the leaf certificate.
-A paid Pro tier for hosted evidence vault, branded receipts, and SSO is on the roadmap but doesn't exist yet; if it ships, the existing free product won't be retroactively gated behind it.
+There’s no document vault to run, no per-seat billing, and each ceremony is a thin slice of infrastructure rather than a hosted workflow product — so we can keep signing free without a monthly meter.
+A paid Pro tier for hosted evidence vault, branded receipts, and SSO is on the roadmap but doesn’t exist yet; if it ships, the existing free product won’t be retroactively gated behind it.

 DocuSign's published plans are user-seat-based: a Personal plan (single user, limited monthly envelopes), Standard and Business Pro at higher seat prices, and a negotiated Enterprise tier.
 DocuSign updates list prices frequently; verify the live pricing page before you compare line-items.
 QES-grade signatures (Article 25(2)) typically require an add-on QTSP via DocuSign EU Advanced or a partner.
 Free trial is available; storage and routing features kick in at the paid tiers.